efekos/AwakenSMPOnline/README.md

 * AwakenSMP System!
 * Customizable particles when you get revived!
+* 3 Types of fancy animations to play when you get revived!
 * Friend system to be officially friends with your best pal!
 * Team system to manage your teams, and get a team chat!
 * Craftable head!